RagnarGrootKoerkamp/BAPCtools/readme.md

 You can install the [bapctools-git AUR package](https://aur.archlinux.org/packages/bapctools-git/), mirrored [here](https://github.com/RagnarGrootKoerkamp/bapctools-git).
 You can also use the [Docker image](#Docker) or install [via Pip (experimental)](#Experimental-Pip-installation).
+If you're interested in developing BAPCtools itself, see the installation instructions [at the end of this file](#Developing--Contributing-to-BAPCtools).

 Otherwise, clone this repository and install the required dependencies manually.
 (If you know how to make a Debian package, feel free to help out.)